Go See the Doctor: Conception and composition

-During the school year of 1985–1986, two high school students wrote the lyrics of “Go See the Doctor,” which were written on the inside cover of their Calculus text books.
-Eli Whitley and Steve Swank of Gilroy High School where more interested in hip-hop lyrics and girls than calculus.
-Eli was from the Detroit area and with connections to Def Sound Studio, sold the song for minimal compensation.
-The studio would buy songs, then sell them for distribution to fill album space for recording artists.
-The original version did not have the triangle ding in it.
-Slight modification to the basic beat and kicker notes, it was refined for Kool Moe Dee to cut on a record.
-The two writers different backgrounds and witty story telling painted the pleasure and price of bad choices.

 During an interview in June 1987, Kool Moe Dee commented on "Go See the Doctor":

 As an artist I have the attention of a lot of the younger kids.
 It’s a duty to say something worthwhile, rather than just get up and talk about sneakers and dancing all the time.
 Rap is an album market now rather than just a singles market, so you have the opportunity to branch out a little.
 You can expand and really talk about more things in depth, including lots of social issues."

 The song, which Los Angeles Times described as "a story, in explicit language, of the contraction and consequences of a sexually transmitted disease", aroused controversy in the United States, but was used in a public service announcement in Germany.

 In a later interview Kool Moe Dee stated that "Go See the Doctor" was "the hardest thing I had to do in my career":

 I knew I was making a formula record, and I was about to make a killing; but I will lose all my reputation on the lyricist side.
 I knew that "Go See the Doctor" would blow because I had dumbed it down."

 Among the song's producers was Teddy Riley, who at that time was 18 years old and had previously worked on the Doug E. Fresh hit "The Show".

 Samples

-The song contains a sample of James Brown's "Funky Drummer" (In an interview with Vibe in 2012 Teddy Riley declared about this time that "Between me and Marley Marl, we were the first to sample James Brown").
+The song contains a sample of James Brown's "Funky Drummer" (In an interview with Vibe in 2012, Teddy Riley declared about this time that "Between me and Marley Marl, we were the first to sample James Brown").
 The song also interpolates Hank Williams's "Hey, Good Lookin'".

 Legacy and influence

-Hip hop magazine Ego Trip included "Go See the Doctor" on in its list of the Greatest Hip-Hop Singles of 1986.
+Hip-hop magazine Ego Trip included "Go See the Doctor" on in its list of the Greatest Hip-Hop Singles of 1986.

 Bruce Pollock listed the song in his book Rock Song Index: The 7500 Most Important Songs for the Rock and Roll Era (2005) for "instructive editorial in the era of AIDS".